PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/MultiGameFossil.md

 1. Text Speed: Fast
 2. Casual mode: Off
-3. Have “Send to Boxes” set to “Automatic”.
+3. Have "Send to Boxes" set to "Automatic".
 4. Have nicknaming off.
 5. Have the Pokédex entry for the Pokémon they are reviving.
 6. Have spoken to the professor before.